SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 ## Upgrading to Renku 2.9.0

-* NEW `dataService.defaultResourcePoolSessionServiceAccount`, set to "" by default.
+* NEW `dataService.localClusterSessionServiceAccount`, set to "" by default.
-  The service account used in the Amalthea session pods for the default resource pool.
+  The service account used in the Amalthea session pods for the resource pool(s) that use the local cluster.
   The only use for this is if you want to use a different SCC than the default in Openshift.
   The service account is not mounted in the session.
 Leaving the default value of "" means that a service account will not be specified for the Session spec.